Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 ### Note
-1. The processing time took 2 hours on a machine with an Intel® Core™ i9-10980XE CPU @ 3.00GHz × 36.
+1. Processing a total of 46 GB of input .vcf.gz files took 2 hours on a machine with an Intel® Core™ i9-10980XE CPU @ 3.00GHz × 36.

 2. For exome analysis, consider using a target region VCF from the original VCF, as it can significantly speed up processing with this tool.